Without Prejudice

 Quotes from interviews:

--"My future is connected with other countries.
-I do not want to stay in this society, where everything is arranged like this"
+-"My future is elsewhere.
+I do not want to stay in a society where everything is like this"

-The majority of respondents are extremely pessimistic and focused on short-term prospects and survival.
-Only a small part of respondents hope for positive changes in Russia.
+The majority of respondents are highly pessimistic;concerned with short-term prospects and survival.
+Only a fraction of respondents holds out hope for positive changes in Russia.

-The third part of the questions was related to the opposition and the attitude towards it.
+The third part of the questions was related to the opposition and the attitudes towards it.

 Did you follow the opposition before the war started?

-Yes, I followed the opposition as a phenomenon, but without reference to specific leaders — 63 respondents (60%)
+Yes, I kept track of the opposition as a phenomenon, but withoutfocusing on specific leaders — 63 respondents (60%)

 Quotes from interviews:

 -"I followed the opposition before the war.
-I treated it with respect, especially toward civil activism"
+I had respect for it, especially for civil activism"

 -"I followed the opposition in Russia.
 The attitude was positive, as towards brave and courageous people"